ScryEngineering/scrygroup.com/content/tutorial-pages/2019-03-25/guide-to-git-github-for-writers.md

 ### 2. Build your GitHub repository

-Git might seem intimidating when you first dig into it (I was lucky enough to have Janis personally tutor me in all things Git/GitHub).
+Git might seem intimidating when you first dig into it (I was lucky enough to have [Janis Lesinskis](https://www.lesinskis.com/) personally tutor me in all things Git/GitHub).
 If you don't have a tutor, this process can still be easily broken down into steps:

 1. Open GitHub Desktop.
 2. Hit **File -> Add Local Repository**.